owsam22/expense-tracker/README.md

 * 🧾 Log **Debit** or **Credit** entries with name, amount, and optional notes
 * 🗃 Stores data directly in a **Google Sheet**
-* 🔐 Password protected with client-side auth and backend verification
+* 🔐 Password protected with backend verification
-* 🌐 Can be deployed on any Node.js-friendly platform (Render, Vercel with serverless, etc.)
+* 🌐 Can be deployed on any Node.js-friendly platform (Render, Vercel, etc.)

 ---